Membership Inference Attacks on Machine Learning: A Survey: Membership Inference Attacks on Machine Learning Models

-~ Membership inference attacks (MIA) against ML models mainly focus on deep learning models because such models with high complexity are more prone to suffer from the overfitting issues which can be exploited by membership inference attacks.
-Based on what information is available to the adversary, i.e., \textit{adversarial knowledge}, membership inference attacks can be divided into two types, \textit{black-box inference attacks} and \textit{white-box inference attacks}.
-In order to better understand these two types of attacks, we introduce a standard learning process of deep neural networks at a high level in Fig.~\ref{ML_process}.

-Fig.~\ref{ML_process} shows a typical deep learning process.
-We use a learning algorithm $\mathcal{A}$ to train the predefined model $f(\bm{x};\theta)$ using the dataset $D_{train}=\{(\bm{x}^{(n)}, y^{(n)})\}_{n=1}^{N}$.
-Once the training is finished, a learned model $f(\bm{x};\theta^{*})$ can be used to make predictions for unseen data.
-Assume there is a new data instance $\bm{x}$, the learned model $f(\bm{x};\theta^{*})$ takes it as input and outputs a vector $\hat{p}(y \mid \bm{x})$.
-The vector $\hat{p}(y \mid \bm{x})$ is the prediction vector of probabilities that are often referred to as \textit{confidence scores}.
-The class with the highest confidence score is selected as the predicted label for the data instance.
+In order to better illustrate the definition of MIAs, we introduce a typical learning process of an ML model.
+Fig.~\ref{fig::ml_process} shows the typical learning process of a deep neural network (DNN) classifier.
+We use a learning algorithm $\mathcal{A}$ to train a predefined classifier $f(\bm{x};\theta)$ using dataset $D_{\textrm{train}}=\{(\bm{x}^{(n)}, y^{(n)})\}_{n=1}^{N}$.
+Once the training process is finished, the learned model $f(\bm{x};\theta^{*})$ can be used to make predictions for unseen data.
+The definition of MIAs on ML models is as follows: Given an exact input $\bm{x}$ and access to the learned model $f(\bm{x};\theta^{*})$, an attacker infers whether $\bm{x} \in D_{\textrm{train}}$ or not.

-\subsection{Adversarial knowledge}
+\subsection{Adversarial Knowledge}

-MIA aims to determine whether a given data instance is part of the target model's training dataset or not.
-The target model refers to the model that the adversary wants to attack.
-For example, in Fig.~\ref{ML_process}, MIA tries to determine whether $\bm{x} \in D_{train}$ or not.
-To better understand how we define black-box and white-box inference attacks, we first categorize the adversarial knowledge into four types, i.e., \textit{data knowledge}, \textit{training knowledge}, \textit{model knowledge}, and \textit{output knowledge}.

-\textbf{Data knowledge:} Refers to knowledge of the data distribution of $D_{train}$ and the dataset $D_{train}$.
-In most membership inference settings, the knowledge of the data distribution of $D_{train}$ is available to the adversary.
-Thus, the adversary can obtain a dataset $D^{\prime}$ which contains data instances that come from the same data distribution as those in $D_{train}$. $D_{train}$ and $D^{\prime}$ can be joint or disjoint, depending on the difficulty of attacks.
-To conduct a non-trivial membership inference, it is often assumed that $D_{train}$ and $D^{\prime}$ is disjoint.

-\textbf{Training knowledge:} Refers to knowledge of the learning algorithm $\mathcal{A}$.
-The knowledge includes the type of optimization algorithm, number of training steps, settings of the optimization algorithm, etc. This knowledge reveals how the target model is trained and it is often assumed to be available to the adversary in most MIA setting.

-\textbf{Model knowledge:} Refers to knowledge of the learned model $f(\bm{x};\theta^{*})$.
-This knowledge constitutes two parts, \textit{model architecture} and \textit{model parameters}.
-The knowledge of model architecture includes the type of neural network, the number of layers, the type of activation function, etc. The knowledge of model parameters essentially is the knowledge of the learned parameters $\theta^{*}$ in Fig.~\ref{ML_process}.